Last Updated on

 Mobile app users spend over $380 billion on in-app purchases.
 This makes up approximately 48% of all mobile app revenue.

-Read on to learn all you need to know about in-app purchases, and how to utilize them for your app.
+Read on to learn all you need to know about in-app purchases, and how these work in your app.

-If you're an eCommerce store owner, don't navigate the intricacies of app development and app store requirements on your own.
-You can get MobiLoud to convert your store into an app, and let us handle everything app-related.
+If you're an ecommerce store owner, you don't need to navigate the intricacies of app development and app store requirements on your own.
+Get MobiLoud to convert your store into an app, and let us handle everything app-related.
 Click here to learn more about how we can help.

 What Are In-App Purchases?